 MBIM stands for Model-Based Image-Matching and it is for forensic motion analysis of sport injuries.
+This MBIM Task Force was established in March 2018.
 Join this task force if you are interested to learn about the latest findings of sport-related knee, ankle and head injuries.

 The technique was first developed by Dr Tron Krosshaug in 2005, and has been used by various researchers to analyse sport-related knee, ankle and head injuries.
 It involves matching skeleton model on video footage of injury incidents, and can now be done by any researchers remotely and individually.
 Register as a trainee if you wish to learn the technique and conduct the analysis, and you will be assigned a trainer to supervise you remotely.

 Task Force Lead: Dr Daniel Fong (Loughborough, UK)

 Technical Lead: Dr Kam-Ming Mok (Hong Kong, China)

 Knee Lead: Dr Hideyuki Koga / Dr Shogo Sasaki (Tokyo, Japan), Dr Tron Krosshaug (Oslo, Norway)